Rman410/hybrid-search/README.md

 ## Usage

-1. Place your text documents in the specified directory
+1. Place your text documents in the specified directory (replace the paths <path_to_your_file_1.txt> and <path_to_your_file_2.txt> with your own .txt documents).
+2. Replace "[company]" in the script for your personalized use case.
-2. Run the script:
+3. Run the script:
    ```
    python optimized-hybrid-search-script-v2.py
    ```
-3. Enter your questions when prompted
+4. Enter your questions when prompted
-4. Type 'quit' to exit the program
+5. Type 'quit' to exit the program

 ## Note